CAMP SUCCESS SUMMER ACADEMY 2022 FREQUENTLY ASKED QUESTIONS

 Campers attend either indoor/outdoor field trips on an average of once per week.
-Two out of the 6 Friday’s of camp will be designated as a “water day”.
-Water days are held on campus and does not require a fee.
-We will go on field trips off campus up to two times this summer and a typical field trip destination would be bowling, roller skating, a local museum, or park.
+Two out of the 6 Fridays of camp will be designated as a “water day”.
+Water days are held on campus and do not require a fee.
+We may go on field trips off-campus up to two times this summer and a typical field trip destination would be bowling, roller skating, a local museum, or a park.

 How much are field trips?
 Are they included in the tuition?